Abhiii1234/ETH-Beginner-Assesment/README.md

         }
     }
 }

 ```

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to 0.8.18 or higher, and then click on the "Compile uniqueToken.sol" button.
+Make sure the "Compiler" option is set to 0.8.18 or higher, and then click on the "Compile MyToken.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "UniqueToken" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "MyToken" contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, you can interact with it by calling the following functions: `mint` function, `burn` function and also can check variables values like `userBalances`, `tokenName`, `tokenAbbrv`, `totalUserSupply`.
 To track token balances of addresses or perform token minting and burning, you have to write or copy-paste the sender's account address.